Firing Up Creativity

-The TGIF Selection Committee appreciated this teacher’s description of her unique project.
+The TGIF Selection Committee appreciated this teacher’s description of their unique project.

 Type a brief description of your project.